Dynamics at the Boundary of Game Theory and Distributed Computing: Complexity of Asynchronous Dynamics

 \subsection{Computational Complexity}

 The above communication complexity hardness result required the representation of the reaction functions to (potentially) be exponentially long.
 What if the reaction functions can be succinctly described?
-We now present a strong computational complexity hardness result for the case that each reaction function $f_i$ is historyless, and is given explicitly in the form of a boolean circuit.
+We now present a strong computational complexity hardness result for the case that each reaction function $f_i$ is historyless, and is given explicitly in the form of a Boolean circuit.

-\begin{theorem} Determining whether a historyless system with $n$ nodes is convergent is PSPACE-complete. \end{theorem} \begin{proof} Our proof is based on the proof of~\citet{FP08} that checking BGP safety is PSPACE-complete.
-Importantly, that result does not imply Thm.~\ref{thm:pspace}, since the model of asynchronous interaction considered in that work does not allow for simultaneous activation of nodes.
+\begin{theorem} When the reaction functions are given as Boolean circuits, determining whether a historyless system with $n$ nodes is convergent is PSPACE-complete. \end{theorem}

+\begin{proof} Our proof is based on the proof of Fabrikant and Papadimitriou~\cite{FP08} that checking BGP safety is PSPACE-complete.
+Importantly, that result does not imply Theorem~\ref{thm:pspace}, since the model of asynchronous interaction considered in that work does not allow for simultaneous activation of nodes.
 We prove our theorem by reduction from the problem of determining whether a linear space-bounded Turing machine (TM) will halt from every starting configuration.

 For $n\in Z_+$, let $M$ be a TM that can only access the first $n$ tape cells.
 Let $Q$ be $M$'s machine state space, $\Gamma$ its tape alphabet, and $\delta:Q\times\Gamma\to Q\times\Gamma\times\{-1,0,1\}$ its transition function.
 A configuration of $M$ is a triple $(q,\bm{a},j)$ where, $q\in Q$ is a machine state, $\bm{a}\in\Gamma^n$ describes the tape contents, and $j\in[n]$ gives the location of the control head.